TalhaUsman06/Software-Development/README.md

 Unit 3 was about basic Python commands.
 I implemented those in my code and then uploaded on my repository on 12/11/25

+Unit 4 Different Data types and Variables in Python

 Unit 5 is about using builtin python libraries like random etc and their implementation.
 Uploaded on my repository on 12/11/25